 We compared the C trachomatis prevalence found in the present study with the prevalence in the community, as well as in the clinical population.
-Two Norwegian studies among female volunteers < 25 years of age have estimated the prevalence of C trachomatis at 2%.25 26 In contrast, according to a clinically based study from the catchment area of our SAC, the prevalence of C trachomatis was overall higher than that among the assault patients, as high as 16% among the youngest women (15 – 19 years) and 12% among those 20 – 24 years old.27 Furthermore, a U.K. study reported that the prevalence of STI among the sexually assaulted was no higher than in the routine clinical population.11 This knowledge contrasts with the assumption that sexual assault victims generally have risky sexual behaviour.
+Two Norwegian studies among female volunteers < 25 years of age have estimated the prevalence of C trachomatis at 2%.25 26 In contrast, according to a clinically based study from the catchment area of our SAC, the prevalence of C trachomatis was overall higher than that among the assault patients, as high as 16% among the youngest women (15 – 19 years) and 12% among those 20 – 24 years old.27 Furthermore, a U.K. study reported that the prevalence of STI among the sexually assaulted was no higher than in the routine clinical population.11 This knowledge contrasts with the assumption that sexual assault victims generally have higher risk of STI.

 None of our patients tested positive for HIV at the initial visit.
 Except for a recent South African study which reported a prevalence of HIV positivity as high as 14% among more than 1400 patients attending a local SAC,19 HIV prevalence among SAC patients in Kenya, South Korea, U.S. and Europe has been less than 2.5%.1 9 10 13-16 In the present study, we only detected markers of hepatitis B and C suggestive of prior infection.
 Other SAC studies reporting markers of hepatitis B and C have found similarly low rates, although not all include details about the markers tested for.1 10 14-17 Generalizing our results to other SACs is therefore difficult.

 It is not known whether exposure to hepatitis B and C infections are more common among our patients reporting sexual assault than in the general Norwegian population.
-In two Norwegian studies among women pregnant during the 90s, a prevalence of HCVAb of only 0.2 – 0.7% was found,28 29 whereas the prevalence of HBcAb among the general Norwegian population has not been published.
+In two studies among women pregnant during the 1990s, a prevalence of HCVAb of only 0.2 – 0.7% was found,28 29 while the prevalence of HBcAb in the general Norwegian population has not been published.

 We found that substance abuse was reported by as many as 11 of our 14 BBV positive patients at the initial visit.
 Although our study did not include details on type of drug abused, a recent study has found particularly high prevalence of hepatitis C and B infection among both injectional and non-injectional drug users in Stockholm.30 It therefore seems likely that this specific risk group is responsible for the high prevalence of BBVs among our SAC patients.
 This is also in accordance with the Norwegian Institute of Public Health, which states that ethnic Norwegians usually contract hepatitis B by injecting drugs.
-Hepatitis B vaccination should therefore be liberally offered to SAC patients; we found that this was offered more frequently in the latter half of the study period, according to a change in the guidelines in 2007.
+Hepatitis B vaccination should therefore be liberally offered to SAC patients, and we found that this was offered more frequently in the latter half of the study period, according to a change in the guidelines in 2007.